zhongkaifu/Seq2SeqSharp/README.md

 **-Dropout**: Dropout ratio.
 Defaul is 0.1
 **-ProcessorType**: Processor type: CPU or GPU(Cuda)
 **-DeviceIds**: Device ids for training in GPU mode.
 Default is 0.
 For multi devices, ids are split by comma, for example: 0,1,2
+**-TaskParallelism**: The max degress of parallelism in task.
+Default is 1
 **-MaxEpochNum**: Maxmium epoch number during training.
 Default is 100
-**-MaxTrainSrcSentLength**: Maxmium source sentence length on training set.
+**-MaxSrcSentLength**: Maxmium source sentence length on training and test set.
 Default is 110 tokens
-**-MaxTrainTgtSentLength**: Maxmium target sentence length on training set.
+**-MaxTgtSentLength**: Maxmium target sentence length on training and test set.
 Default is 110 tokens
-**-MaxTestSrcSentLength**: Maxmium source sentence length on valid/test set.
+**-MaxValidSrcSentLength**: Maxmium source sentence length on valid set.
 Default is 110 tokens
-**-MaxTestTgtSentLength**: Maxmium target sentence length on valid/test set.
+**-MaxValidTgtSentLength**: Maxmium target sentence length on valid set.
 Default is 110 tokens
 **-WarmUpSteps**: The number of steps for warming up.
 Default is 8,000
 **-EnableTagEmbeddings**: Enable tag embeddings in encoder.
 The tag embeddings will be added to token embeddings.
 Default is false
 **-CompilerOptions**: The options for CUDA NVRTC compiler.
 Options are split by space.
 For example: "--use_fast_math --gpu-architecture=compute_60" means to use fast math libs and run on Pascal and above GPUs
 **-Optimizer**: The weights optimizer during training.
 It supports Adam and RMSProp.
 Adam is default

-Note that:
-  1) if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.
+Note that if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.
-  2) Txt2Vec for external embedding model building can get downloaded from https://github.com/zhongkaifu/Txt2Vec

 Example: Seq2SeqConsole.exe -Task Train -SrcEmbeddingDim 512 -TgtEmbeddingDim 512 -HiddenSize 512 -LearningRate 0.002 -ModelFilePath seq2seq.model -TrainCorpusPath .\corpus -ValidCorpusPath .\corpus_valid -SrcLang ENU -TgtLang CHS -BatchSize 256 -ProcessorType GPU -EncoderType Transformer -EncoderLayerDepth 6 -DecoderLayerDepth 2 -MultiHeadNum 8 -DeviceIds 0,1,2,3,4,5,6,7